 Fresh Peach Dutch Baby

-It’s worth mentioning again though (and braving the hate mail) to say that Colorado peaches really are excellent.
-Personally, I think they are better than Georgia peaches, but I’ve never eaten a Georgia peach in Georgia which I’m sure is best because you can have them at their ripest.
+Personally, I think Colorado peaches are better than Georgia peaches, but I’ve never eaten a Georgia peach in Georgia which I’m sure is best because you can have them at their ripest.

 So maybe the best peach is a ripe peach and ripe peaches tend to not travel well!